-The liquidity risk appetites specified above allow for liquidity requirements in stressed conditions and avoid reliance on selling potentially illiquid assets in the event of a market liquidity crisis.
+The liquidity risk appetites specified above allow for liquidity requirements in stressed conditions.
+In all but the run-on-the-bank scenario, this avoids reliance on selling potentially illiquid assets in the event of a liquidity crisis.

 C.5 Operational risk